HugoRomat/flownet_SVG/API.md

 #### Properties
 * points: The collection of points that will be used to create the link.
 This must be an array of of two or more objects like: { x:n, y:m } .
 * interpolation: The interpolation that will be used to modify the visual aspect of the link.
+Users can feed the function one of the following value: basis, cardinal, stepBefore, linear or can feed the function with a custom interpolation function taking an array of points as arguments.
   <img src="https://github.com/HugoRomat/flownet_SVG/blob/master/APIressources/curveLinear.png" width="380" height="200">
   <img src="https://github.com/HugoRomat/flownet_SVG/blob/master/APIressources/curveBasis.png" width="380" height="200">
   <img src="https://github.com/HugoRomat/flownet_SVG/blob/master/APIressources/curveCardinal.png" width="380" height="200">
   <img src="https://github.com/HugoRomat/flownet_SVG/blob/master/APIressources/curveStepBefore.png" width="380" height="200">
-* color: The color of the link supporting several color encoding (hsl, rgb...)
+* color: The color of the particles supported by several color encoding (hsl, rgb...)
 * size: The size of the link.

 ## Particules